-Oversight responsibility of Agriculture, Forestry and Fisheries Portfolio Committee
+Oversight responsibility of Agriculture, Land Reform and Rural Development Portfolio Committee

-The Agriculture, Forestry and Fisheries Portfolio Committee is responsible for oversight of the Department of Agriculture, Forestry and Fisheries as well as the following statutory entities:
+The Agriculture, Land Reform and Rural Development Portfolio Committee is responsible for oversight of the Department of Agriculture, Land Reform and Rural Development as well as the following statutory entities:

 Working in Committees allows Parliament to:

 -Increase the amount of work that can be done